oliviawestmacottssw/SSW.Rules.Content/rules/do-you-help-users-by-selecting-a-default-field/rule.md

-2. Then use jQuery to select the class and set focus​:
+2. Then use jQuery to select the class and set focus: